Hdriwn/PickandPlace-CV-ROS-conveyer/README.md

 ## Installation

-Clone this package by running the following command in your terminal:
+Clone this package by running the following command in your src folder of your workspace in terminal:

 ```bash